oracle/docker-images/OracleWebLogic/samples/12212-msiserver/README.md

 A service can be created using this image.
 You may need init swarm mode if not already done so.
 Please refer to Docker swarm documentation https://docs.docker.com/engine/swarm/

+Below is a sample command to create service, "localhost:5050" is the registry where the image has been published:

 `$ docker service create --name city_activity_guide -p 8011:8011 --hostname "msihost" --host "msihost:127.0.0.1" --env "MS_NAME=ms{{.Task.Slot}}" --replicas 3 localhost:5000/12212-summercamps-msiserver:latest`

 The following experimental feature in 17.03.1-ce is useful for examining logs for all